DrMWeigand/ComfyUI-TTS-OAI/README.md

 # ComfyUI-TTS-OAI-API

 A custom [ComfyUI](https://github.com/comfyanonymous/ComfyUI) node for interfacing with an OpenAI‑compatible TTS API endpoint.
-This node is designed to produce audio output and supports voice combining by allowing you to supply comma‑separated voice identifiers (and optional weights).
+This node is designed for flexible TTS integration.
+When using the official OpenAI API, it can produce audio in various formats.
+However, when using the non‑official Kokoros self‑hosted endpoint, the node supports only MP3 and WAV formats but provides a voice combining feature through comma‑separated voice identifiers (with optional weights)—a feature not available on the official API.

 > **Important Note:**
 > When using the non‑official Kokoros self‑hosted TTS endpoint (see below), only the **mp3** and **wav** formats are supported.
 In contrast, the official OpenAI API may support additional formats.